Frank Morgan (musician): Los Angeles (1947–1955)

-As a teenager Morgan had opportunities to jam with the likes of Dexter Gordon and Wardell Gray on Sunday afternoons at the Crystal Tearoom.
-When he was just 15 years old, Morgan was offered Johnny Hodges's spot in Duke Ellington's Orchestra, but Stanley deemed him too young for touring.
-Instead he joined the house band at Club Alabam where he backed vocalists including Billie Holiday and Josephine Baker.
-That same year he won a television talent-show contest, the prize of which was a recording session with the Freddy Martin Orchestra, playing "Over the Rainbow" in an arrangement by Ray Conniff, with vocals by Merv Griffin.
-Morgan attended Jefferson High School during the day, where he played in the school big band that also spawned jazz greats Art Farmer, Ed Thigpen, Chico Hamilton, Sonny Criss, and Dexter Gordon.
-Morgan stayed in contact with Parker during these years, finding himself in jam sessions at Hollywood celebrities' homes when Parker visited L.A.
+As a teenager, Morgan had opportunities to jam with Dexter Gordon and Wardell Gray on Sunday afternoons at the Crystal Tearoom.
+When he was 15 years old, Morgan was offered Johnny Hodges's spot in Duke Ellington's Orchestra, but Stanley deemed him too young for touring.
+Instead, the youth joined the house band at Club Alabam, where he backed vocalists including Billie Holiday and Josephine Baker.

+That same year Morgan won a television talent-show contest, the prize of which was a recording session with the Freddy Martin Orchestra, playing "Over the Rainbow" in an arrangement by Ray Conniff, with vocals by Merv Griffin.
+Morgan attended Jefferson High School during the day, where he played in the school big band that also spawned such jazz musicians as Art Farmer, Ed Thigpen, Chico Hamilton, Sonny Criss, and Dexter Gordon.
+Morgan stayed in contact with Parker during these years, and was invited to jam sessions at Hollywood celebrities' homes when Parker visited Los Angeles.

 In 1952, Morgan earned a spot in Lionel Hampton's band, but his first arrest in 1953 prevented him from joining the Clifford Brown and Max Roach quintet (that role went instead to Harold Land, and later, Sonny Rollins).
 He made his recording debut on February 20, 1953, with Teddy Charles and his West Coasters in a session for Prestige Records.
 This sextet featured short-lived tenor player Wardell Gray and was included on the 1983 posthumous release Wardell Gray Memorial Volume 1.
 On November 1, 1954, Morgan cut five tracks with the Kenny Clarke Sextet for Savoy Records, four of which were released with Clarke billed as the leader, with "I've Lost Your Love" credited to writer Milt Jackson as leader.

-Morgan recorded an all-star date with Wild Bill Davis and Conte Candoli on January 29, 1955 and participated in a second recording session on March 31, 1955, with Candoli, Wardell Gray, Leroy Vinnegar and others, which were combined and released in 1955 as Morgan's first album, Frank Morgan, by GNP Crescendo Records.
+Morgan recorded an all-star date with Wild Bill Davis and Conte Candoli on January 29, 1955, and participated in a second recording session on March 31, 1955, with Candoli, Wardell Gray, Leroy Vinnegar and others, which were combined and released in 1955 as Morgan's first album, Frank Morgan, by GNP Crescendo Records.
 Later releases also included five tracks cut at the Crescendo Club in West Hollywood on August 11, 1956, with a sextet featuring Bobby Timmons and Jack Sheldon.
 The album copy hailed Morgan as the new Charlie Parker, who had died the same year.
 In his own words, Morgan was "scared to death" by this and "self-destructed".